Synthesizing Computable Functions from Rational Specifications over Infinite Words: Preliminaries

 \subparagraph{Problem statement.} In this section, we introduce the problem we want to solve.
 Let $\Sigma,\Gamma$ be two finite alphabets.
 Given a relation $R \subseteq \Sigma^\omega \times \Gamma^\omega$ and a (partial) function $f :\Sigma^\omega \rightarrow \Gamma^\omega$, $f$ is said to \emph{uniformize} $R$ if $\mathrm{dom}(f) = \mathrm{dom}(R)$ and $(\alpha,f(\alpha)) \in R$ for all $\alpha \in \mathrm{dom}(R)$.
 We also say that $R$ is uniformizable by $f$ or that $f$ is a uniformizer of $R$.
 We are interested in computable uniformizers, which we now introduce.

 \begin{definition}[\cite{weihrauch2012computable} computable functions] A function $f\colon \Sigma^\omega \to \Gamma^\omega$ is called \emph{computable} if there exists a deterministic multi-tape machine $M$ that computes $f$ in the following sense, $M$ has a read-only one-way input tape, a two-way working tape, and a write-only one-way output tape.
 All tapes are infinite to the right, finite to the left.
-For any finite word $w \in \Sigma^*$, let $M(w)$ denote the output\footnote{The finite word written on the output tape the first time $M$ reaches the $|w|$th cell of the input tape} of $M$ on $w$.
-The function $f$ is said to be computable if for all $\alpha \in \mathrm{dom}(f)$ and $i\in\mathbbm N$ there exists $j\in\mathbbm N$ such that $f(\alpha)(\colon\! i)$ is prefix of $M(\alpha(\colon\! j))$. \end{definition}
+For any finite word $w \in \Sigma^*$, let $M(w)$ denote the output\footnote{The finite word written on the output tape the first time $M$ reaches the $|w|$-th cell of the input tape ($M$ is assumed to visit every input cell)} of $M$ on $w$.
+The function $f$ is said to be computed by $M$ if for all $\alpha \in \mathrm{dom}(f)$ and $i\in\mathbbm N$ there exists $j\in\mathbbm N$ such that $f(\alpha)(\colon\! i)$ is a prefix of $M(\alpha(\colon\! j))$. \end{definition}

-Note that in the above definition, checking whether the infinite input belongs to the domain is not a requirement and should not be, because in general, it is impossible to do it reading only a finite prefix of the input.
+\begin{remark} Note that in the above definition, checking whether the infinite input belongs to the domain is not a requirement and should not be, because in general, it is impossible to do it reading only a finite prefix of the input.
 That is why in this definition, we assume that the input belongs to the domain of the function.
 It is a reasonable assumption.
-For instance, the inputs may have been produced by another program (e.g., a transducer) for which one has guarantees that they belong to some well-behaved (e.g., regular) language.
+For instance, the inputs may have been produced by another program (e.g., a transducer) for which one has guarantees that they belong to some well-behaved (e.g., regular) language. \end{remark}

 \begin{example} To begin with, consider the function $f_1\colon \{a,b,c\}^\omega \to \{b,c\}^\omega$ defined by $f_1(a^nba^\omega) = b^\omega$ and $f_1(a^nca^\omega) = c^\omega$ for all $n\in \mathbbm N_{\geq 1}$.
 It is computable by a TM which on inputs of the form $a^nxa^\omega$ for $x\in\{b,c\}$, outputs nothing up to reading $x$, and then, depending on $x$, either outputs $c$ or $b$ whenever it reads an $a$ in the remaining suffix $a^\omega$.